onlabsorg/swan-js/docs/swan.md

 See the [built-in functions documentation](./builtin-functions.md) for more details.

-More predefined functions can be loaded at runtime by using the `require` function.
-See the [Swan standard library documentation](./stdlib.md) for more info.

 ## Comments
 Everything following a `#` symbol, up to the end of the line, is a comment and